dejanbatanjac/dejanbatanjac.github.io/_posts/2019-05-27-normalization.md

 Note: `min` and `max` value of this tensor will be: `tensor(0.)` and `tensor(1.)` respectively.

-Note: PIL library is not the fastest out there.
+>Note: PIL library is not the fastest choice out there.

 The histogram per channel will look like this: